 20. Pay Respect at the War Memorial Gardens

-On the outskirts of the Phoenix park lies the War Memorial Gardens.
-The Gardens where made as a tribute for those who lost their lives in the Great War of 1914 to 1918.
+On the outskirts of The Phoenix park lies the War Memorial Gardens.
+The Gardens were made as a tribute for those who lost their lives in the Great War of 1914 to 1918.
 The beautiful garden is full of bright colourful flowers and is a great place to sit and reflect.

 21. Visit one of Dublin’s Many Seaside Towns

-One of my favourite things to do on the weekend is take a day trip out to one of Dublin’s seaside towns.
-They are absolutely beautiful and are the perfect place to go for an evening strolls and maybe even buy an ice cream 😉 3 of my favourite Dublin towns by the water would have to be Dun Laoghaire, Bray (technically wicklow) and Howth.
+One of my favourite things to do on the weekend is taking a day trip out to one of Dublin’s seaside towns.
+They are absolutely beautiful and are the perfect place to go for an evening strolls and maybe even buy an ice cream 😉 3 of my favourite Dublin towns by the water would have to be Dun Laoghaire, Bray (technically Wicklow) and Howth.